nocomplexity/securitybydesign/securityculture.md

 * 7x24 awareness on continuous changing and evolution of cyber threats and vulnerabilities in your perfect Security by Design developed product.

 A good security culture within your project or organization takes time and a lot of effort to evolve.
-Don't assume that because the Board has endorsed a security posture that it will automatically be implemented on all organizational levels.
+Don't assume that because the Board has endorsed a security posture that it will automatically be implemented on all organisational levels.
 That’s why continuous training and awareness is a key element for Security by Design.